 Extracted from the as yet unreleased A Man From The Future suite, the broody and moody He Dreamed Of Machines didn’t quite work outside of its song-cycle setting.
 Though for me personally, it was a nice, topical touch to hear an evocation about computer pioneer Alan Turing’s code-breaking achievements at Bletchley one night then travel to that town the next day, from where I write this very review.
-I’d studied and worked at Bletchley Park in the ‘80s and bought my very first PSB product, the 12” of West End Girls, at a record shop in Bletchley’s Queensway, and still have friends and family in the area.
+I’d studied and worked at Bletchley Park in the ‘80s and bought my very first PSB product, the 12” of West End Girls, at B&A Records in Bletchley’s Queensway, and still have friends and family in the area.

 Elsewhere, the Introspective pair of singles, It’s Alright and the masterpiece that is Left To My Own Devices (the first song the boys recorded with an orchestra), were impeccably dramatic, even if the sight of opera singer Sally Bradshaw swaying to the boys’ beats was an incongruous classical/pop bridge too far.
 But it was the sight and sound of Chris Lowe playing the chords to a song he wrote in his parents’ dining room 35 years ago, but at the the grandest of pianos in this opulent arena, was almost worth the price of admission alone.